Akhil-Ck/corona-assist/README.md

 # Corona-Assist
-Mask detector and QR Scanner using ML developed in swift
+Mask detector and QR Scanner using Core ML developed in swift
 - Used images from internet to prepare dataset